h1-squirtle/pyntruder/README.md

 Note:
 ---------
-Remember to change the value of the parameter you want to check race condition on.
+- Remember to change the value of the parameter you want to check race condition on.
 The cURL request you copied contains a value of which entry is already created.
+- multipart requests are currently not supported.